Countly/countly-sdk-documentation/test_scenarios/sc-IL-intenalLimits.md

 These tests should validate the general things we expect like:
 - These methods should not break with bad values (more important for dynamically typed languages)
+- These limits should not truncate SDK's internal keys/values

 ## Base conditions
 Each test should have a bunch of events/settings (if applicable).
 These should be things effected by internal limits and should be bundled under a method called 'createInternalLimitsTestingEvents'.